Rurouni Kenshin (1996 TV series): Release

 Directed by Kazuhiro Furuhashi, Rurouni Kenshin was broadcast for 94 episodes on Fuji TV from January 10, 1996, to September 8, 1998.
 It was produced by SPE Visual Works and Fuji TV, and animated by Studio Gallop (episodes 1–66) and Studio Deen (episode 67 onwards).
-The anime only adapts the manga up until the fight with Shishio, from then on it features original material not included in the manga.
+The anime only adapts the manga up until its Kyoto story arc, from then on it features original material not included in the manga.
 The unaired final episode was released on VHS on December 2, 1998.
 The episodes were collected on 26 VHS sets, released from September 21, 1997, to June 2, 1999; they were later collected on 26 DVD sets, released from June 19, 1999, to March 23, 2000.
 Three DVD box sets were released from September 5, 2001, to March 20, 2002.

-Sony Pictures Television International produced its own English dub of the series, and released it under the name Samurai X in Southeast Asia.
+Sony Pictures Entertainment produced its own English dub of the series, and released it under the name Samurai X in Southeast Asia.
 Sony attempted and failed to market Samurai X via an existing company in the United States.
 In October 1999, Media Blasters announced that it had licensed the series, later confirming that it would be released on home video.
 Media Blasters produced an English dub at Bang Zoom!, and 22 DVDs were released from July 25, 2000, to September 24, 2002.
 The series later aired in the United States on Cartoon Network, as a part of the Toonami programming block, starting on March 17, 2003, but ended with the 62nd episode, aired on October 18 of that same year.
 The series was heavily edited for content during its broadcast on Toonami.
 Media Blasters later split the series in three seasons and released each one as three premium DVD box sets from November 18, 2003, to July 27, 2004; they were re-released as "Economy" box sets from November 15, 2005, to February 15, 2006.
 The series, with both the original Japanese audio and the Media Blasters dub, was available on Netflix from 2016 to 2020.